An introduction to $p$-adic $L$-functions: The Kubota-Leopoldt -adic -function

-We now introduce the $p$-adic tools we have developed so far into the picture and, starting from the function $f_a(t)$, we will slowly manipulate it until we construct a (pseudo-)measure with the desired interpolation properties.
-Note the following very simple observation.
+We now introduce the $p$-adic tools we have developed into the picture.
+We will start with the function $f_a(t)$, and slowly manipulate it until we construct a (pseudo-)measure with the desired interpolation properties.
+Note first the following very simple observation.

 \begin{lemma} Under the substitution $e^t = T+1$, the derivative $d/dt$ becomes the operator $\partial = (1+T)\frac{d}{dT}$.
 In particular, if we define

 we have

 \end{lemma}